The SALSA MLPA Probemix P033 CMT1 is an in vitro diagnostic (IVD)1

 |CMT1A and HNPP

-This SALSA MLPA probemix P033 CMT1 contains 38 MLPA probes with amplification products between 130 and 436 nt: 16 probes located in the 17p12 region, two flanking probes, two probes in the KIF1b
+The SALSA MLPA Probemix P033-B4 CMT1 contains 38 MLPA probes with amplification products between 130 and 436 nucleotides (nt).
+This includes 16 probes for the common 17p12 deletion/duplication region, two flanking probes for genes outside the common 17p12 deletion/duplication region, and two probes for the KIF1b

-gene and 18 reference probes detecting autosomal chromosomes.
-The identity of the genes detected by the reference probes is available online (www.mlpa.com
+gene.
+In addition, 18 reference probes are included that detect autosomal chromosomal locations.
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com